Arcadia-1/Sun_Research_Group/content/zh/authors/Zhishuai Zhang222/_index.md

 ---
 # Display name
-title: 张智帅
+title: 立即张智帅aaa

 # Username (this should match the folder name)
 authors:
-- Zhishuai Zhang
+- Zhishuai Zhang222

 # Is this the primary user of the site?
 superuser: false